lancenacabuan/Shaliah/README.md

 of Unitarianism's history.

-One should also note that the Trinitarian formula shaped liturgy and piety–from the doxologies to prayers ("through Jesus Christ our Lord, who lives and reigns with You \[Father\] and the Holy Spirit, one God forever and ever").
+One should also note that the Trinitarian formula shaped liturgy and piety – from the doxologies to prayers ("through Jesus Christ our Lord, who lives and reigns with You \[Father\] and the Holy Spirit, one God forever and ever").
 The significance of this cannot be overstated: it cemented the **worship** of Jesus as God as a non-negotiable element of